Family and Medical Leave Act (FMLA)

 For example, George returned to his regular job on June 1 after a 1-year tour of active duty.
 On July 6, he learned that his child has cancer and will need intensive treatment.
 He can request FMLA to care for his sick child right away, even though his hourly job requirement was not fulfilled.
 For more details, see the memo from the Solicitor of Labor online at www.dol.gov/vets/media/fmlarights.pdf, or contact the Department of Labor (see the “To learn more” section).

-What if I left my job and then returned to it?
-What counts toward the1,250 hours that I need to qualify for FMLA?
+What counts toward the 1,250 hours that I need to qualify for FMLA?

 First, the 12 months of service do not have to be continuous or consecutive; all of the time you’ve worked for the employer is counted.
-But you still must have worked 1,250 hours in the past 12 months to qualify (unless you are a military reservist returning from active duty).
+You can leave and then return, but you still must have worked 1,250 hours in the past 12 months to qualify (unless you are a military reservist returning from active duty).
 The 1,250 hours include only those hours actually worked for the employer or spent in active military duty.
 Paid leave time, previous FMLA leave, and other absences from work don’t count toward the 1,250 hours.

 Your individual record of hours worked is used to decide whether 1,250 hours had been worked in the 12 months before you start FMLA leave.
 The following may help you figure out whether the 1,250-hour requirement has been met: